 Check out Humans of Hong Kong, our newest video series focused on telling Hong Kong stories!

 Originally published by Amanda Sheppard.
-Last updated by Annette Chan.
+Last updated by Annette Chan and Kopal Manglik.

 Horizon Plaza, 2 Lee Wing Street, Ap Lei Chau | (+852) 2554 9089

-Like HOW Department, Twenty One From Eight is an uber-trendy furniture showroom-slash-café in the Kowloon Bay area.
-Instead of importing furniture, however, Twenty One From Eight makes all their solid wood pieces in-house at their own woodworking shop.
-You can select pieces from their existing catalogue, request a custom order, or even take one of their woodworking workshops and learn how to make your own dream furniture.
+At first glance, Twenty One From Eight appears to be another uber-trendy café in Kwun Tong (with the queue-inducing dessert mash-ups to match).
+But all that gorgeous solid wood furniture in its space is actually handmade right here in its own woodworking shop.
+You can select pieces from the existing catalogue, request a custom order, or even join one of its workshops and learn how to make your own dream furniture.
 Teach a man how to fish, right?

 This online retailer boasts an eclectic range of contemporary furniture, from statement pieces to timeless classics, guaranteed to never go out of style.
-Sourcing materials from around the world, Stockroom brings in high quality, lasting furniture and soft furnishings for both homes and offices, without the hefty price tag to match.
+Sourcing materials from around the world, Stockroom brings in high-quality, lasting items and soft furnishings for both homes and offices, without the hefty price tag to match.

-This Japanese store tends to attract far fewer crowds than neighbouring giant IKEA.
-Offering furniture, kitchenware, a range of fabrics, furnishings, accessories, and more, the quality finishes on these products make this haven in the heart of town a worthy visit, with the promise of high-quality items without a battle at the IKEA checkouts.
+Francfranc tends to attract far fewer crowds than neighbouring giant Ikea.
+Offering furniture, kitchenware, a range of fabrics, furnishings, accessories, and more, the quality finishes on these products make this homeware haven in the heart of town a worthy visit, with the promise of high-quality items without a battle at the checkouts.

 The Thorn & Burrow store is like a living, breathing Pinterest board, with vibrant statement pieces inspired by the founder’s travels around Asia and quest for ethically produced homeware and accessories.
 The High Street store now works with numerous international brands and artists, each reflecting its unique, eclectic taste.